csiro-robotics/shc_tutorials/shc_raspi4_launch.md

 ![running_state](media/running_state.png "Running State")

 7.13 When the workspace is generated and the syropod is ready to walk you can control the hexapod from the joystick.
-Visit [How to Control the Hexapod](shc_guide_hexapod.md) to learn how to control the hexapod from the joystick.
+Visit [How to Control the Legged Robot](shc_guide_hexapod.md) to learn how to control the hexapod from the joystick.

 7.14 See [Troubleshooting](troubleshooting.md) if you encounter any problems.